mouseless/json-concepts/specs/02-quantifiers/03-one-or-more.md

 ## Schema Shadow

-When there more than one concept is allowed in a schema, schema shadow stores them in an array;
+When more than one concepts are allowed in a schema, schema shadow stores them in an array;

 `SCHEMA: greeting.service.json`